 The House’s aesthetic is clean, elegant and comfortable with a point of view that’s disciplined but always eased.
 The "Crombie coat", collarless masculine shirt, perfectly cut pair of trousers and smokings are essential to the House’s permanent collection as well as the "classic", "luggage", "cabas" and "trapeze" iconic bags.

 The House of Céline has introduced a highly specific retail concept that is adapted to accommodate different sites and locations internationally.
-2014 has been a landmark year for the house of Céline with new flagship stores opening on Mount Street, London, Avenue Montaigne Paris and Omotesando Tokyo.
-Forthcoming store openings include SoHo, New York and Plaza 66, Shanghai.
+2014 has been a landmark year for the House of Céline with new flagship stores opening on Mount Street in London, Avenue Montaigne in Paris, Omotesando in Tokyo, SoHo in New York and Plaza 66 in Shanghai.

 - 95 stores worldwide